phase2/generator-outrigger-drupal/README.md

 Jenkins instance to manage your central test environments, complete with default jobs so you can start continuous integration with zero further configuration.

-This uses a sub-generator of generator-p2 which can be separately executed as `yo p2:jenkins`.
+This uses a sub-generator of generator-outrigger-drupal which can be separately executed as `yo outrigger-drupal:jenkins`.

 ### Feature Breakdown